Credible

 3. Sometimes you can roll the fee into your loan balance.
 You can’t do this with conventional PMI, but on FHA loans, you can actually finance your upfront mortgage premiums and roll them into your loan.
 You can also do this with the guarantee fees and funding fees on USDA and VA loans.
 Keep in mind this will increase your loan balance, monthly payments, and total interest paid over time.

 4. You might be able to cancel your mortgage insurance later on.
-With PMI, you can cancel your mortgage insurance once you reach an 80% loan-to-value ratio (you’ve paid of at least 20% of the home’s value).
+With PMI, you can cancel your mortgage insurance once you reach an 80% loan-to-value ratio (you’ve paid off at least 20% of the home’s value).
 On FHA loans, you can cancel after 11 years if you made at least a 10% down payment.

 5. Mortgage insurance premiums vary.
 You’ll pay 1.75% upfront for an FHA loan, and then anywhere from 0.45% to 1.05% annually.
 Conventional mortgage insurance rates vary depending on your down payment amount and credit score, and USDA rates are 1% upfront and 0.35% every year.

-How to avoid mortgage insurance
+How can you avoid mortgage insurance?

 Mortgage insurance isn’t always a requirement.
 Here are several ways to keep your monthly payment as low as possible: